Alamut Castle: After the Mongol invasion

 It was assumed that with the initial siege of the Alamut Castle in 1256 the Nizari Ismaili presence in the area would have been obliterated.
-Though the damage was extensive, Nizari forces were able to recapture the Castle in 1275, under the leadership of a son of Imam Rukn al-Din Khurshah, and a descent of the Khwarezmshahs, suggesting that the Mongol invasion did not completely wipe out the Nizari forces in that area.
-However, under the direction of the son of Hulagu Khan, Mongol forces recapture Alamut in 1282, marking the end of Nizari Ismaili rule in this region.
+Though the damage was extensive, Nizari forces were able to recapture the Castle in 1275.

-That noted, Mulla Shaykh Ali Gilani reported Ismaili activity in this region until the end of the sixteenth region, suggesting that Ismailis remained in the area, surviving the massacres, though the Imams opted to move their headquarters to Anjudan.

 Evidence of another wave of destruction in the Safavid period has been found by archaeological studies in 2004 led by Hamideh Chubak.
 Further evidence suggests another Afghan attack on the castle.

 Defense and military tactics

 The natural geographical features of the valley surrounding Alamut largely secured the castle's defence.
 Positioned atop a narrow rock base approximately 180 m above ground level, the fortress could not be taken by direct military force.
 To the east, the Alamut valley is bordered by a mountainous range called Alamkuh (The Throne of Solomon) between which the Alamut River flows.
 The valley's western entrance is a narrow one, shielded by cliffs over 350 m high.
 Known as the Shirkuh, the gorge sits at the intersection of three rivers: the Taliqan, Shahrud and Alamut River.
 For much of the year, the raging waters of the river made this entrance nearly inaccessible.
 Qazvin, the closest town to the valley by land can only be reached by an underdeveloped mule track upon which an enemy's presence could easily be detected given the dust clouds arising from their passage.

 The military approach of the Nizari Ismaili state was largely a defensive one, with strategically chosen sites that appeared to avoid confrontation wherever possible without the loss of life.
-But the defining characteristic of the Nizari Ismaili state was that it was scattered geographically throughout Persia and Syria.
+The defining characteristic of the Nizari Ismaili state was that it was scattered geographically throughout Persia and Syria.
 The Alamut castle therefore was only one of a nexus of strongholds throughout the regions where Ismailis could retreat to safety if necessary.
 West of Alamut in the Shahrud Valley, the major fortress of Lamasar served as just one example of such a retreat.
 In the context of their political uprising, the various spaces of Ismaili military presence took on the name dar al-hijra (place of refuge).
-The notion of the dar al-hijra originates from the time of the Prophet Muhammad, who fled with his supporters from intense persecution to safe haven in Yathrib.
-In this way, the Fatimids found their dar al-hijra in North Africa.
-Likewise during the revolt against the Seljuqs, several fortresses served as spaces of refuge for the Ismailis.
+The notion of the dar al-hijra refers to the hijrah of the Prophet Muhammad, who migrated to Yathrib with his supporters to avoid the hostility of the Quraysh.